wjys/DM1123-VFS-FA15/projects/dm1123_vfs_reading_responses.md

 * Include title and author as subject

 Answer the following questions:
-* The most important point(s) (or the most useful or valuable thing(s) you learned) from the reading, and why.
+1. The most important point(s) (or the most useful or valuable thing(s) you learned) from the reading, and why.
-* The most confusing points, and why they were confusing.
+* The most confusing points, or points you disagreed with, and why.
-* How the material connects with or breaks from your prior knowledge or how it connects with your knowledge from other courses

-For learning (your first job), an additional requirement:
-* Based on the article and your own experience, create 10 commandments for success in a project-based course
+* An image or description of a real world example that supports the reading, or argues against it.